ampproject/amphtml/contributing/great-first-issues-template.md

 We know figuring out the process for contributing to an open source project can be intimidating, so we created this issue as a way for you to learn the ropes.
 (If you feel comfortable contributing to open source projects, please leave this issue for someone else.)

 <!--
-List knowledge the contributor should have before working on this issue.
-You can mention that some of these are nice-to-have if you think the knowledge helps but that the issue is still relatively straightforward without that knowledge.
+List knowledge/skills the contributor should already have before working on this bug (for example, knowledge of web components, Node.js internals, etc.).
+New contributors can use this section to find bugs that match their existing skills.
+This also serves as a filter that can reduce the amount of explanation you will need to do in the "Step by step" section.
+Try to be only as restrictive as necessary and call out any nice-to-haves.
 -->
 ### What you will need to know

 <!--
 [Optional] If there is additional context that will help the contributor fix the bug add it here.
+If this is redundant with other sections feel free to remove it.
 -->
 ### Background

 <!--
 Explain why fixing this bug/feature is important, i.e. why should the contributor care about fixing this?
-Don't skip this section. :)
+Whose life will be made better by this fix?
 -->
 ### Motivation